wp-plugins/mitsol-tweets/readme.txt

 Mitsol tweets displays tweets vertically and also displays tweets in tweet slider(pro version) for any user-tweets, hashtag-tweets, search-tweets using Twitter v1.1 REST API.
 It caches tweet data from twitter into database to deal with twitter Api request limit(read doc).

+It's easy to handle and not dependant on jquery/javascript.
+Not only it shows tweets of a user but also tweets from any hashtag, search keyword with different result type(recent, mixed, popular).
+Although it uses cache to overcome twitter api request limit, you can use it to specify how long to cache data before getting new tweets from twitter.com.

+you can customize all the way by showing/hiding items in a tweet and coloring, using font sizes for items(pro version).
+Read more features of free version below.

+A complete tweet display for business or personal interest.

 = Features =

 * Uses Twitter Api v1.1 to get tweets